 Studying A level geography at The Perse provides an opportunity to work and think independently, supported by contemporary, relevant, interesting and creative teachers.
 We strongly believe that fieldwork is an essential component of the subject.
 Reading around the discipline forms a core part of the learning and helps students build skills ready for life at university or in further study.

-Beyond Sixth Form, geography is highly valued by universities and employers as a broad-ranging and real-world subject which exercises a wide range of skills.
-Students have ample opportunity to develop literacy skills such as critical assessment, argument and essay writing, debating and communication, numeracy skills such as the use of graphs and statistics, and communications skills of research, analysis and presentation.
+At Sixth Form and beyond, geography is highly valued by universities and employers as a broad-ranging and real-world subject which exercises a wide range of skills.
+Students have ample opportunity to develop literacy skills such as critical assessment, argument and essay writing, debating and communication, numeracy skills such as the use of graphs and statistics, digital skills such as the use of GIS and communications skills of research, analysis and presentation.

 See the Geographical Association for more detail about the role of geography and our ‘what’s on’ guide for a one page overview of the opportunities we provide to enthuse students about the subject.